YinHK-gameDev/unity-learn/user interface/UI Toolkit/USS/USS variables.md

 You can’t create USS variables with UI Builder.
 You **must use a text editor** to create a new USS variable in the USS file.

+To assign a variable:

+1. In the StyleSheet window, select the selector.
+2. In the Inspector window, right-click a style field.
+3. Select **Set Variable**.
+This converts the style field into a text field.
+4. Enter the name of the **USS** variable.
+As you type the name of the variable, a dropdown list displays the available variables.